Why do we need a Capital Campaign?

 What’s the best way to ask a question about some aspect of the Capital Campaign?

 Questions that will benefit the congregation will be added to the Q&A section as appropriate.
-For each email or letter received, someone will get back to you with a response, either an answer to a question or an acknowledgement of your remarks.
+For each email or letter received, someone will get back to you with a response, either an answer to a question or an acknowledgment of your remarks.